- Robert Alsbrooks

 For over a year, MCW continued to support MC-Sierra Leone’s team on the ground during the Ebola Crisis with limited programs due to a mandatory restriction on congregating in public spaces.
 As a result of continued travel barriers to Sierra Leone, MCW concluded its programmatic services, transferring local programs to the community.
 Concurrently, a strategic decision was taken to focus MCW’s Community Development Programs to East Africa.

-In December 2015, MCW hosted its first pop-up sale, hosted by Hill and Bay Restaurant in New York City.
+In December, MCW hosted its first pop-up sale, hosted by Hill and Bay Restaurant in NYC.
 The event provided an opportunity to sell African handicrafts made in MCW’s community centers in Zambia and Rwanda, as well as allow guests to interact with MCW team members, friends, and alumni of the Young Leaders Program and learn about our programs.
 Profits from the handicraft sales were used to support the community centers where the products were made.

-In December 2015, MCW awarded two fourth-year dental students, Don Chiwaya and Fatema Alimohamed, scholarships for their excellent performance at the Muhimhili University of Health and Allied Sciences School of Dentistry.
+In December, MCW awarded two fourth-year dental students, Don Chiwaya and Fatema Alimohamed, scholarships for their excellent performance at the MUHAS School of Dentistry.
 The scholarship, which goes towards tuition costs, is awarded annually to the top fourth-year male and female dental students entering their fifth and final year of dental school.

-Also in January, MCW and Muhimbili University of Health and Allied Sciences (MUHAS) sign a third MoU dedicated to upgrading equipment at the Dental School, including re-wiring to allow for Internet connectivity and installing Dexis Digital X-ray machines and 56 Computers with Dentrix Enterprise Practice Management Software, in addition to training staff to use the new tools.
+Also in January, MCW and MUHAS signed a third MoU dedicated to upgrading equipment at the Dental School, including re-wiring to allow for Internet connectivity and installing Dexis Digital X-ray machines and 56 Computers with Dentrix Enterprise Practice Management Software, in addition to training staff to use the new tools.

-After 13 years of operations, renovations to the Liana Cohen Dental Clinic in the MCW Community Center in Kipera Songea begin in February 2014.
+After 13 years of operations, renovations to the Liana Cohen Dental Clinic in the MCW Community Center in Kipera Songea began in February 2014.
 Renovations included painting and tiling the floors.
 A dental outreach group was scheduled to arrive at the clinic in August, to deliver oral healthcare treatment to the local community.